Why waiting for mortgage rates to drop could cost you thousands

 - Keep the option open to switch if better deals appear

-If you’re approaching the end of your current deal, it’s worth understanding how the process works – especially if you’re considering remortgaging as a contractor.
+Even your current lender won’t offer that flexibility with a product switch!
+So, if you’re approaching the end of your current deal, it’s worth understanding how remortgaging as a contractor works.

 The truth about “rates coming down”

-Many of the sub-4% rates that made headlines recently were:
+This caution explains, to a point, why many of the recent sub-4% rates that made headlines were:

 - Restricted to borrowers with very strong credit profiles

-So while the direction of travel might be downward, the reality on the ground is far more volatile.
+So, while the trajectory of rates might be downward, the reality on the ground is far more volatile.

 Why contractor borrowers need to be even more proactive

-Lender criteria, income assessment methods, and documentation requirements can vary significantly – particularly between high street lenders and specialist providers.
+For contractors, timing their remortgage is even more important.
+Lending criteria, income assessment methods, and documentation requirements are inconsistent across lenders.
+Nowhere is this truer than between high street lenders and specialist providers.

-That’s why it’s important to understand how your income is assessed before making any decisions.
-Our guide on applying for a mortgage as a contractor explains this in more detail.
+That’s why it’s important to understand how lenders might assess your income before making any decisions.
+Our guide on applying for a mortgage as a contractor explains this process in more detail.

 - Avoid rushed decisions that could limit your options

-By securing a mortgage deal in advance, you:
+By securing a mortgage deal in advance using our Rate Monitoring Service, you:

 - Lock in a rate based on today’s market